Vihaan3/knowledge-garden/content/Personal Knowledge Management/Thinking, Fast and Slow.md

 			- Goods are overrated: You'll eventually stop thinking about your car while driving or about your new house while living in it.
 			- Experiences will require your attention every time.
 A book club will occupy your attention every meeting.
 Playing guitar will require your attention every practice session.
 	- "The remembering self's neglect of duration, its exaggerated emphasis on peaks and ends, and its susceptibility to hindsight combine to yield distorted reflections of our actual experience."
+		- Because of the above + [[Attention is the medium through which we experience life|attention]], people might give different ratings on life satisfaction surveys than during daily sampling surveys.
+When they're taking a life satisfaction survey, they will think about their recent promotion, their new car, the lovely weather, and their house (or their injury) but they won't pay much attention to these things in daily life.
 - How much freedom should people have?
 	- "freedom has a cost, which is borne by individuals who make bad choices, and by a society that feels obligated to help them."
 	- Libertarian Paternalism